DennisBilski/WordleSolver/README.md

 # WordleSolver
 Help with Wordle Solving
-14.9 Lots of changes including additional word list
+14.9.1 Lots of changes including additional word list and submit button